CURRICULUM

 This may include, but is not limited to sculpture, performance, music, archiving, sound-based, internet-based, poetry, design, architecture, and more.

-You deliberately engage with social and political theory through your artistic practice.
+You deliberately engage with socio-political concepts at an intermediate or advanced level through your artistic practice.

-This may include, but is not limited to ecofeminism, Black critical thought, queerness, geo-political borderlands, abolition, disability, Afropessimism, and more.
+These concepts may include, but are not limited to ecofeminism, Black critical thought, queerness, geo-political borderlands, abolition, disability, Afropessimism, and more.

 You’re based in Sweden, Finland, Norway, or Denmark.

-For now, the Centre is only able to cover travel costs for artists who live in and who will be traveling to and from the regions named above.
+For now, the Centre is only able to accept and cover travel costs for artists who live in and who will be traveling to and from the regions named above.

 costs